 Advantages of Renewable Term Life Insurance

-There are several advantages to this policy type, mainly concerning the ease and flexibility for insureds.
+There are several advantages to this type of life insurance policy, mainly concerning the ease and flexibility for insureds.
 Further breakdown of the benefits are as follows:

 - Easily renewable: The policy can be renewed without a medical exam and without redoing the underwriting process when the term expires.